-6 The jury assessed 75% of the punitive damages upon the § 1983 claim and 25% upon the state-law claim.
+8 The jury assessed 75% of the punitive damages upon the § 1983 claim and 25% upon the state-law claim.
 R. A. 594-595.
 We do not address the propriety of the punitive damages awarded against petitioner under Rhode Island law.

-7 In addition to challenging the punitive damages award against the city, the defendants sought review of all aspects of the jury verdict as well as numerous rulings made by the District Judge during the trial.
+In addition to challenging the punitive damages award against the city, the defendants sought review of all aspects of the jury verdict as well as numerous rulings made by the District Judge during the trial.
 Both the District Court and the Court of Appeals determined that respondent had stated valid claims for relief under federal and state law, that the individual defendants were entitled only to qualified good faith immunity, that respondent had proved its case against each individual defendant, and that objections to the cross-examination of one of the council members were without merit.
-Although petitioners sought certiorari on some of these issues, we granted the writ to consider only the question of the availability of punitive damages against a municipality under § 1983.
+Although petitioners sought cerquestion of the availability of punitive damages against a municipality under § 1983.
 Thus, in all other respects, the findings and conclusions of the lower courts are left undisturbed.